Updated on June 11th, 2021

 There, you can add operators and conditions to narrow down your search even more.
-If your query becomes too complex to display using buttons, Context Issues will save it and let you run an independent search in the basic mode.
+If your query becomes too complex to display using buttons, Issue Beacon will save it and let you run an independent search in the basic mode.

 Now that we’ve got a fully functional app working on mobile, we want to focus on offering even more context and features without any extra effort.
-We want to allow people to log time, update status, or transition a selected issue straight from Context Issues, saving them even more time and energy.
+We want to allow people to log time, update status, or transition a selected issue straight from the app’s panel to the Issue View, saving them, even more, time and energy.

 We also want to make the app smarter and teach it to predict which search buttons could be useful in certain projects and issue types and select them by default.

-As an Atlassian Platinum Solution Enterprise Partner and a Platinum Marketplace Partner, we’ve been working hard on helping improve the user experience of Jira Service Desk and Jira Software for the last 15 years.
+As an Atlassian Platinum Solution Enterprise Partner and a Gold Marketplace Partner, we’ve been working hard on helping improve the user experience of Jira Service Management and Jira Software for the last 15 years.
 With our expert services and dedicated apps on the Atlassian Marketplace, we’ve enhanced the overall quality of work comfort and customer service in over 5000 companies around the globe.